Esri/cookiecutter-spatial-data-science/docs/docs/index.md

         └── {{ cookiecutter.support_library }} <- Library containing the bulk of code used in this project.
 ```

+## ArcGIS Pro Project (aprx) Configuration

+While the ArcGIS Pro project is located in the `./arcgis` directory, the data is located in another directory.
+To make life easier, the three file geodatabases, interim.gdb, processed.gdb and raw.gdb are all already registered.
+Additionally, the arcgis, data, and notebooks directories are all also registered in the Pro project.
+This makes it easy to access useful resources from ArcGIS Pro.

+__NOTE:__ The notebooks directory is included due to support for Jupyter Notebooks introduced with ArcGIS Pro 2.5.
+If using a version below 2.5, while this directory still will be visible, it will appear as if nothing is in the directory when viewed from the Catalog Tree in ArcGIS Pro.
+This is due to ArcGIS Pro only displaying recognized file types, and Notebook files (`.ipynb`) are not recognized until version 2.5.

 ## Opinions

 Opinions guide best practices, but are still only opinions.
 However, following the best practices and conventions laid out by these opinions will go a long ways towards achieving repeatability, facilitating collaboration and increasing both your _and_ your colleagues confidence in your work.